First ban on smacking children

 On 15 March 1979, the members of the Swedish parliament were the first in the world to vote for the prohibition.
 The law was implemented on 1 July 1979.

 Sweden’s neighbours Finland and Norway enacted similar laws in 1983 and 1987.
 Austria followed in 1989.
-Then the pace picked up, and as of 2014, a total of 43 countries have taken the step.
+Then the pace picked up, and as of 2018, a total of 53 countries have prohibited all corporal punishment of children.

 A democratic development